mike-hodgson/AssistantManager/COPILOT_INSTRUCTIONS.md

 - Use enums for `EventType`, `AvailabilityStatus`, and `PositionCode`
 - Use SQLite for local development
 - Use GitHub Pages for deployment (Blazor WASM static site)
-- Prioritize responsiveness for iPad Mini and desktop
+- Prioritize responsiveness for iPad Air (5th gen) and 4K desktop screens